afontainec/chinchay-docs/docs/errorhandler/error-handler.md

   { code: 422, message: 'Could not be processed.' }
   ```

   Moreover, we can all together remove the defaults.
 By passing the second parameter `replace` as `true`.
-Lets look at an example:
+Let's look at an example:

   ```javascript
   const ERROR_TRANSLATE  = {